jdlee6/EchoBot/README.md

 The creator of this program is "jdlee6" and the source for the bot can be found at: https://github.com/jdlee6/EchoBot

+How to install/use on Linux (Docker):
+1. Install Docker `sudo apt install docker.io`

+2. Build Docker Image `sudo docker build -t <image name> <path of project>`
+   - Make sure to set environment variables such as Discord Bot Token and Coinmarketcap API key in the Dockerfile

+3. To run EchoBot from Docker image `sudo docker run <image name>`

 <img src="https://imgur.com/zdAwQlA.png" width="600">

 <img src="https://imgur.com/QUE3Nf4.png" width="600">